Decorist is a powerful WooCommerce theme with a unique design and a versatile product search.

 - Xtra Large Item block: 1290x725px

-These plugins provide functionality and features used directly (or not) by the Theme.
+Under the Recommended Plugins tab you will find a list of supported plugins that will enhance the theme’s functionality.
 It is recommended to install and activate them before importing your sample content.

 - WPForms use this plugin to create a contact form, then copy the shortcode it gives you and paste it in an empty page.